 Tuesday Feb.
 10 Rate heterogeneity Individual Meetings

 Thursday Feb.
-12 Bootstrapping Lab 4 Simulating sequence data
+12 Simulation Lab 4 Simulating sequence data

 Tuesday Mar.
 10 Coalescence Individual Meetings

 Thursday Mar.
-12 Species trees Lab 8 TBA
+12 Species trees Lab 8 RevBayes (continued)

 Tuesday Mar.
 17 SPRING BREAK SPRING BREAK